austinfennacy/project-fennacy/README.md

 doc.save('a4.pdf')
 ```

-means not only will devs have to separately mantain a server version and a client version, but they will also be subjected to that packages microscopic community.
+means not only will devs have to separately maintain a server version and a client version, but they will also be subjected to that packages' microscopic community.
 Building a single source of truth in HTML and CSS means devs can draw upon a much larger ecosystem, and can use the same code for downloads and web rendering.

 Instead, I chose to write all PDF code inside of the SubmittalPdf React component.
 The end user sees this component in a webpage containing the navbar, sidebar, a dark background, and selectable edit boxes served at the url `https://pf.austinfennacy.com/submittal/:uuid`.
 The same component is reused standalone at `https://pf.austinfennacy.com/submittalPdf/:uuid` so that Puppeteer can spin up a headless Chrome browser, navigate to the submittal, generate a PDF of the webpage, and return the dynamically generated PDF to the user for downloading.